Advertisement

 AIRPLANES: PARTS AND THEIR FUNCTIONS

-ELTs are typically installed as far aft in the fuselage of an aircraft as is practicable just forward of the empennage.
+ELTs are typically installed in the rear section of the aircraft, just forward of the empennage (the tail assembly).

 Helicopter ELTs may be located elsewhere on the airframe.